Inadvertent or not, Japan is providing a starting point for the relentless march of the robots toward total global domination.

 “The Artificial Intelligence Research Center was established in the National Institute of Advanced Industrial Science and Technology in 2015.
 The Japan Revitalization Strategy 2015, which is the core growth strategy of the Japanese government, seeks to modify industrial and employment structures through the utilization of IoT, big data, and AI.”

 So there you have it.
-If human historians of the future – assuming there will be any – want to pinpoint the time and place of the beginnings of the robot takeover of Planet Earth, Japan and Rieti would probably on their list of considerations.
+If human historians of the future – assuming there will be any – want to pinpoint the time and place of the beginnings of the robot takeover of Planet Earth, Japan and Rieti would probably be on their list of considerations.